inderjeetKaur97/syoft-project/README.md

 this project is a part of chat-app assignment

 #installation
--clone the project - git clone ${git-url}
+1-clone the project - git clone ${git-url}
--install node modules - npm i
+2-install node modules - npm i
--run the project - node .\node-server\server.js
+3-run the project - node .\node-server\server.js